Never Run a Generator Indoors: CO Kills in Minutes

 Why an Open Door Does Not Save You

 The open-door idea is the one that kills people, so here is why it fails.
-A portable generator produces a large volume of carbon monoxide, as much as hundreds of cars, according to CPSC.
-An open garage door or a cracked window does not move air fast enough to clear it.
+CPSC staff put the scale plainly in the agency's 2022 rulemaking: "The CO emission rates of portable generators are on the order of hundreds of times the CO emission rates of gasoline powered automobiles."
+An open garage door or a cracked window does not move air fast enough to clear that.
 The gas builds up faster than the opening lets it out, and it keeps building the whole time the engine runs.
+CPSC's own safety sheet says it in four words: never use inside a home or garage, "EVEN IF doors and windows are open."

 You get no warning, because carbon monoxide is colorless and odorless.
 There is no smell to notice, no smoke to see.
 The first signs are in your body, not the air: headache, dizziness, weakness, nausea, sleepiness, confusion (CPSC).
 Those feel like the flu or like being worn out after a storm, so people lie down.
 At high concentrations, victims lose consciousness before they understand what is happening, and they do not wake up.
 That is why "I felt fine for a while" is not evidence that a space is safe.